Community, Cultural, and Developmental Program

 Expanding psychology’s reach through the integration of community, culture, and development.

-Yiyuan Xu and Kristin Pauker.
+Charlene Baker, Yiyuan Xu, Krista Haapanen, and Kristin Pauker.

 The Community, Cultural, and Developmental (CCD) program emphasizes understanding the development of children and adults within their social and cultural contexts.
 This includes the advancement of theory and social action.
 To achieve this, we focus on the use of strengths-based approaches that promote inclusion and social justice, and apply a developmental perspective to understand stability and change in the life course.